Basics of wrought iron design

 With a centre bar.

-When a centre is present, most designs are based on a mirror image of the left and the right, with the centre bar being where the mirror line is. or point of symmetry
+As a first example i am going to use a railing designed to fit a 1700mm gap.
+With the ladder having 400mm space between the horizontal bars.
+When a centre is present, most designs are based on a mirror image of the left and the right, with the centre bar being where the mirror line is. or point of symmetry.
+It is usually very easy to work out from the centre.

 Plain railing with no top decoration, based on the 100mm gap between bars system.
 With an upright bar count of 15. being an odd number of bars we know there is a centre to work from.
 Everything usually works outwards from the centre bar.
+These examples are being kept simple by only using a limited number of parts to create the design.

 Up to this point, only Baskets have been used.
 Alternating parts, here baskets and rings changes the design.
+This is where you can create a lot of design variations, using different parts.

 Nothing new here, with the exception that instead of the basket being the centre bar.
 The circle is now the centre.
 An alternative universe version of the same railing

 There is perhaps no reason why if you had two railings, the same size next to each other.
 That you can not have them as alternate.
-One with circle as centre bar and one with cage as centre bar. if it finished with a circle and the next started with a basket, its probably not a crime
+One with circle as centre bar and one with cage as centre bar. if it finished with a circle and the next started with a basket, its probably not a crime.

 Assuming three panels in a row, again you could “mix n match” choosing one as the centre panel, and use the alternative universe versions as the left and right of centre version.
 It really is personal choice.

-A scroll spans three bars. meaning if positioned the same as the basket you on have one plain bar not three.
-The correct position for the outer scrolls would be to move them out one bar from the centre than their current position.
+Despite the scrolls being in exactly the same position as the cages.
+The spacings are perhaps wrong.
+It works for the cage but not so well for the scrolls.
+A scroll spans three bars. meaning if positioned the same as the basket you have one plain bar not three.
+The better position for the outer scrolls might be to move them out one bar from the centre than their current position.

 But its also useful to point out as drawn, scrolls can be “flipped” up or down.
 The correct way up for them is the one you prefer.

-Just to point out even though you are using the centre as your “mirror” point, it does mean you have to have a bar with detail in the centre.
+Just to point out even though you are using the centre as your “mirror” point, it does not mean you have to have a bar with detail in the centre.
 A plain bar is fine.

 Without a centre bar.